 18th December 1991 - 26th January 1992

 For Lyn Paul this was a case of déjà vu - a familiar theatre, some familiar faces and a familiar show.
-Lyn had appeared at the Grand Theatre in 1988, having shared a stage with the Krankies the year before in another production of Aladdin.
+Lyn had appeared at the Grand Theatre in 1988 and had shared a stage with The Krankies the year before in another production of Aladdin.

 Cast in order of appearance